-The TSP would involve impacts to estuarine bottom in two main areas: Galveston Bay, and the Buffalo Bayou/San Jacinto River tidal channel, in which the HSC above Galveston Bay is located.
-Table G4-2 below summarizes the impact acreage and location with respect to these two areas of the estuary system.
-Bay bottom conversion would involve between 1,711 and 2,396 acres although between 469 and 538 acres of it is oyster reef which will be directly mitigated.
-The remainder of between 1,242 and 1,858 acres is unvegetated bay bottom.
-Of the total bay bottom, approximately between 1,002 (671+331) and 1,416 (989+427) acres of this is the previously deepened main channel side slope and existing barge lane, and between 475 and 746 acres of existing previously undredged bay bottom.
-Of the total bay bottom, approximately between 389 and 609 acres of this is undredged shallow bay bottom that would mainly become relocated shallow draft barge lanes.
+The NED or LPP would involve impacts to estuarine bottom in two main areas: Galveston Bay, and the Buffalo Bayou/San Jacinto River tidal channel, in which the HSC above Galveston Bay is located.
+Table G4.4-1 below summarizes the impact acreage and location with respect to these two areas of the estuary system.
+Bay bottom conversion would involve between 1,190 (NED) and 2,133 (LPP) acres and another 85.1 (NED) or 321.3 (LPP) acres of oyster reef mitigation.
+The acreage for all proposed in water new beneficial use mitigation areas totals 695 acres for the NED Plan and 1,157 acres for the LPP.
+Of the total bay bottom, approximately between 282 and 537 acres of this is undredged shallow bay bottom and existing side slope that would mainly become relocated shallow draft barge lanes.
 Much of this acreage would be conducive to allowing recovery of reef, as the existing shallow draft barge lanes did.
-The top side slope portion of the future main channel from a 20-foot depth and shallower, of about 63 to 90 acres, would also be expected to allow reef to recover, as was observed during the previous deepening and widening under the HGNC project.

 As discussed in the Water Quality section above, the cumulative projects primarily propose dredging berths in the upper HSC above Galveston bay.
 Of the three foreseeable projects in the Bay reach, the LBC project is actually inside of the BSC land cut, and proposed to take place in an existing deepened berth.
 The Miramar Shoreline Restoration would involve a small temporary barge access channel.
 The HSC PDR will be in Galveston Bay near the confluence of the HSC and BSC with approximately half of the footprint covered in oyster reef that is being mitigated.
-The 59 acres that these projects impact in the bay would contribute cumulatively little to the TSP impact on unvegetated bay bottom of between 1,242 and 1,858 acres.
-Cumulatively, this acreage at maximum would be 1,917 acres or approximately 0.5 percent of the approximately 600 square miles of Galveston Bay, a relatively small amount.
-If the full acreage with oyster reef is considered, a total maximum of 2,455 acres or 0.6 percent would be impacted, still less than 1 percent.
+The 59 acres that these projects impact in the bay would contribute cumulatively little to the NED or LPP impact on unvegetated bay bottom of between 1,885 or 3,290 acres respectively.
+Cumulatively, this acreage at maximum including all mitigation would be 1,970 and 3,611 acres for the NED Plan and LPP, respectively, or between approximately 0.7 and 1.3 percent of the approximately 600 square miles of Galveston Bay, a relatively small amount.
 As discussed in Section 3.2.1.3, fairly quick recovery of benthic infauna would be expected relatively quickly according to the test plots done during the HGNC study.
 More modern benthic recovery monitoring efforts corroborate this expectation, where recolonization was rapid and the assemblage of species eventually recovered to pre-disturbance conditions within 2.5 years (USACE New York District 2013).

-In the Buffalo Bayou/San Jacinto River, the 372 acres of the TSP dredging would have 205 acres that would become new deepened channel within the toe.
+In the Buffalo Bayou/San Jacinto River, the 416 acres of the LPP or NED dredging would have 84 acres that would become new deepened channel within the toe.
 This acreage is typically in the side slope margin of the existing channel.
-The remaining 167 acres would be side slope that would be typically located in shallow bayou bottom.
+The remaining 331 acres would be deepened channel within already deepened bayou bottom within the existing channel toes.
 The cumulative projects total approximately 479 acres of estuarine bottom dredged.
 However, 351 acres is within an existing deepened berth or channel footprint, leaving approximately 128 acres in shallower areas.
-Cumulatively, this would represent about 295 acres of shallow area or about 3 percent of the approximate 17 square miles of open water along the HSC and in the small bays above Galveston Bay up to the Main Turning Basin.
+Cumulatively, with the 84 acres upper HSC dredging of the NED Plan or LPP, this would represent about 212 acres of shallow area or about 3 percent of the approximate 17 square miles of open water along the HSC and in the small bays above Galveston Bay up to the Main Turning Basin.
 Similar to Galveston Bay, benthic infauna would also be expected to recover some time after disturbance from dredging.